STL2600/going-commando-talk/talk.md

 ---

-- shells
+# The Basics
+## Shells
 - bash
+    - pretty much the standard shell
 - zsh
 - csh

-- remote terminals
+---

+# The Basics
+## Remote Terminals
 - ssh
+    - standard way
+    - everyone has used it
+    - installed basically everywhere
 - mosh
-- multiplexers
+    - built in support for roaming / reconnecting
+    - harder to punch through firewalls

+---

+# The Basics
+## Multiplexers
 - screen (the wrong way)
+    - seriously, don't use it anymore
 - tmux (the correct way)

 ---